Trump keeps it friendly with Xi at G20 on North Korea threat

 Senior officials from both countries will meet in Washington on July 19 to discuss economic and trade issues.

-(Additional reporting by Ben Blanchard in Beijing, Writing by Roberta Rampton; Editing by Robin Pomeroy, Alistair Bell and Himani Sarkar)
+Additional reporting by Ben Blanchard in Beijing, Writing by Roberta Rampton; Editing by Robin Pomeroy, Alistair Bell and Himani Sarkar